bbauska/UofM-AdvStyling/readme.md

 <!-- ![](images/image039.webp){width="4.0in" height="2.2376071741032373in"} -->

-Now, the problem with teaching and learning about relative measurements, is that it\'s very abstract.
+Now, the problem with teaching and learning about relative measurements, is that it&apos;s very abstract.
 I tried to include a little thing here to help you make it a little clearer.
 1em is basically the equivalent of 12 points, or 16 pixels, or 100%.
-If you don\'t style your code in any way, you can assume that some of these defaults will fall in.
-I\'ve tried to include this little chart here to make it a little bit more clear.
+If you don&apos;t style your code in any way, you can assume that some of these defaults will fall in.
+I&apos;ve tried to include this little chart here to make it a little bit more clear.
 In general, 1em is the equivalent of 12 points, which is the same as 16 pixels, which is the same 100%.
 So, you could use any one of these four.